milantenk/ngx-interactive-paycard/README.md

 # Development environment
+To develop the library the `LTS` version of `node.js` needs to be installed.
 In this repository there is an Angular workspace which contains following projects
 * `ng-interactive-paycard-lib`: The source code of the card library.
 * `ng-interactive-paycard-demo`: The consumer that is used for the library development and to showcase the features of the library.